-56. The Personal Data (Privacy) Ordinance (Cap.
-486) regulates the collection, holding, processing and use of personal data in both the public and private sectors.
+57. The Personal Data (Privacy) Ordinance (Cap.
+486) regulates the collection, holding, processing and use of personal data.
 Its provisions are based on internationally accepted data protection principles, and apply to personal data in any form the access to or the processing of which is practicable.
-The Ordinance establishes an office by the name of the Privacy Commissioner for Personal Data, an independent statutory body, to promote, monitor and supervise compliance with the provisions of the Ordinance.
-The duties of the Commissioner include, among others, carrying out promotional or educational activities, issuing codes of practice to provide guidance on compliance with the Ordinance, and conducting investigations and inspections for matters in relation to personal data privacy of individuals.
+The Privacy Commissioner for Personal Data, an independent statutory body, was established by the Ordinance to promote, monitor and supervise compliance with the provisions of the Ordinance.
+The duties of the Privacy Commissioner for Personal Data include, among others, carrying out promotional or educational activities, issuing codes of practice to provide guidance on compliance with the Ordinance, and conducting investigations and inspections for matters in relation to personal data privacy of individuals.

-9. Complaints and investigations
+Complaints and investigations

-(a) The Police
+The Police

-57. Under the existing two-tier police complaints handling system, the Complaints Against Police Office (CAPO) is responsible for handling and investigating complaints lodged by members of the public against members of the Police.
-The CAPO operates independently from other Police formations to ensure its impartiality in handling complaints.
+58. Under the two-tier police complaints handling system, the Complaints Against Police Office (CAPO) is responsible for handling and investigating complaints lodged by members of the public against members of the Police.
+It operates independently from other Police formations to ensure its impartiality in handling complaints.
 The Independent Police Complaints Council (IPCC) is an independent statutory body specifically appointed to monitor and review the CAPO's handling and investigation of complaints.
-Members of the IPCC appointed by the Chief Executive are drawn from a wide spectrum of the community.
+Members of the IPCC appointed by the CE are civilians drawn from a wide spectrum of the community, and public officers (including a member of the Police) are not eligible for appointment.
 The Independent Police Complaints Council Ordinance (Cap.
 604) came into force on 1 June 2009 and provides the above police complaints system with a statutory basis.
 It clearly sets out the statutory IPCC's role, functions and powers in the police complaints handling system, as well as the obligations of the Police to comply with the requirements made by the IPCC under the Ordinance.
 There are effective checks and balances to ensure that the complaints lodged with the CAPO are handled thoroughly, fairly and impartially.

-(b) The Independent Commission Against Corruption
+The Independent Commission Against Corruption

-58. Established in 1977, the ICAC Complaints Committee is responsible for monitoring and reviewing the ICAC's handling of non-criminal complaints against the ICAC and its officers.
-Being an independent committee appointed by the Chief Executive, the ICAC Complaints Committee comprises Executive and Legislative Councillors, a representative of the Ombudsman and eminent members of the community.
-Complaints against the ICAC or its officers can be made direct to the ICAC Complaints Committee as well as the ICAC at any of its offices.
+59. Established in 1977, the ICAC Complaints Committee is responsible for monitoring and reviewing the ICAC's handling of non-criminal complaints against the ICAC and its officers.
+Being an independent committee appointed by the CE, the ICAC Complaints

+Committee comprises members of the ExCo and LegCo, a representative of The Ombudsman and eminent members of the community.
+Complaints against the ICAC or its officers can be made directly to the ICAC Complaints Committee as well as the ICAC at any of its offices.
 The investigation of such complaints is handled by a special unit of the Operations Department of the ICAC.
 When the unit has completed its investigation of a complaint, its conclusions and recommendations are submitted to the ICAC Complaints Committee for consideration.

-(c) Other disciplined services
+Other disciplined services